 But first… (or skip this and jump to how to start building your website)

 Do I need technical skills to make a website?

 To create a website, you will need some technical skills.
 However, the specific skills you need will depend on the type of website you want to create and the tools you choose to use.

 If you want to create a website using a website builder, you don’t need any advanced technical skills.
-Website builders are user-friendly tools that allow you to create a website using pre-designed templates and drag-and-drop features.
+Website builders are user-friendly tools that allow you to create a website using pre-designed templates and dragging-and-dropping features.

 However, if you want to create a more advanced website or customize your website in more detail, you will need some technical skills.
 These may include:

 HTML (HyperText Markup Language) is the standard markup language for creating web pages.
 You can use HTML to structure the content on your website, such as headings, paragraphs, and lists.

 CSS (Cascading Style Sheets) is a stylesheet language used to describe the look and formatting of a document written in HTML.
 You can use CSS to control the layout, font, and color of the content on your website.

 Glossary of website building terms for absolute beginners